Jollokim/Alexnet-edgemaps-vs-RGB/README.md

 This was my last exam project in a the Image Analysis course at Østfold University College.
 This project received the highest possible grade, **A**.

+The project is a small research looking into how the very first CNN architecture Alexnet performs on different types of edge maps in comparison to regular RGB images.
+The work envolved creating my own Alexnet from scratch in Pytorch + training and testing it.
+To create the different edge maps I use different methods I've learned during the course.
+For more information, look into report.pdf.

 ## Preparing the python environment
 ### Create the python environment: